Colleges by Location

 Student Organizations

-The number of student organizations and groups with open membership at this school is 40.
-The student organization that has the biggest membership is The Oasis yearbook, followed by The Crusader newspaper and Fellowship of Christian Athletes.
+This school has 40 open-membership student organizations you can participate in.
+The student organization with the highest level of popularity is The Oasis yearbook, followed by The Crusader newspaper and Fellowship of Christian Athletes.
 Other popular organizations at Northwest Nazarene University are Student Government Association and Students in Free Enterprise (SIFE).

 Student Services

-Northwest Nazarene University offers a number of services crucial for a comfortable and secure life on campus.
+Northwest Nazarene University offers a number of services needed for a comfortable and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
-The dormitory entrances at the school are electronically controlled.
-There is a security patrol that operates around the clock.
-The transport/escort service operates during late hours.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+The dormitory entrances are electronically operated.
+There is a security patrol that operates 24 hours a day.
+The late-night transport/escort service is available.

 Career Services